Dripdrop12/ipardalis/content/faq.md

 # What is the lifespan of a Panther Chameleon?

 Panther Chameleons can live between five and twelve years in captivity.
 The upper limit can only be achieved in ideal husbandry conditions.
 However, their average lifespan is probably around six to eight years under standard care with females living between four and six years.
 Check out [The Chameleon Academy](https://chameleonacademy.com/podcasts/) and shoot for that upper limit!
 We have not had enough chameleons living under ideal conditions long enough to know what that actually is.

+# How fast do Panther Chameleons grow?

+Panther Chameleons grow very quickly from a .5 gram jelly-bean-sized hatchling to a sexually mature adult by around 8-10 months old.
+We weighed a clutch of babies every two weeks as they grew from 8 weeks old to 12 weeks old (roughly the age when they are ready for a new home).
+They started around 2.7 grams on average but just during those 4 weeks they grew to 10.6 grams on average!
+If you look at the results of our 2021 [study on the growth rates of baby panther chameleons raised under different UVI]({{< ref "blog/2021-08-04-uvi-impact-on-growth-of-furcifer-pardalis-neonates/" >}}), there was a decent amount of variation.
+The largest individual was 27.6 grams but the smallest had still not hit his exponential growth curve and he was only 1.4 grams.
+This is exactly why we don't just sell them at 3 months old - they also need to be at least 12 grams of weight.

 # What is the cost of shipping a Panther Chameleon?